 Fontana del Genio (Fountain of Genius), formerly called Genio del Molo or Genio della Fieravecchia, is a statue of the 16th century placed on a fountain of the 19th century, located in Piazza Rivoluzione (Revolution Square), in Palermo.
 The Genius of Piazza Rivoluzione is one of the eight monumental representations of the Genius of Palermo, the ancient tutelary deity of the city.
 SHORT HISTORY The sculpture of Genius, built in the 16th century by an anonymous sculptor, was originally located on the Fontana del Molo Nuovo (Fountain of the New Pier), in the Port of Palermo.
 Back then, the statue was called Genio del Molo (Genius of the Pier).
 In 1687, the statue of Genius was transferred from the Fontana del Molo Nuovo to the Piano della Fieravecchia, the current Piazza Rivoluzione, and placed on a marble pedestal.
 It was called Genio della Fieravecchia.
 The square was one of the main scenes of the riots of 1820 and 1848, when the people gathered around the statue to protest against the Bourbons.
 The revolutionaries dressed the statue in the Italian flag, making it a symbol of Palermo’s desire for freedom.
 In 1852, in order to avoid this, Carlo Filangieri, a Read more [...]

-Fontana Garibaldi is an old fountain in Pizzo, known before 1866 as Fontanavecchia (Old Fountain), about which the locals say it has medicinal water which can cure certain diseases.
+Fontana Garibaldi is an ancient fountain dating back to the 15th century, located in Piazza Giuseppe Garibaldi, in Pizzo.
+About the fountain, known before 1866 as Fontanavecchia (Old Fountain), the locals say it has medicinal water which can cure certain diseases.
+The water that flows from the fountain has a rusty color, something that can easily be noticed in a glass or other transparent container.
+Even its taste is ferrous, so probably unpleasant for some people, it is drinkable and has healing qualities.
 SHORT HISTORY In 1735, Ilario Tranquillo, the author of a book on the ancient Napizia (today’s Pizzo), was talking about the presence of about 80 water springs scattered throughout the territory of the town, fifty to the east and another thirty to the west, from the mountain to the sea, but also, above all, about the existence of two springs with medicinal waters.
 One of these two fountains is the so-called Fontanavecchia, which since 1866, when it was restored and embellished with a gray granite facade, changed its name to Fontana Garibaldi.
-It is certain that the Fontanavecchia existed before 1571, the year in which the historian Gabriele Barrio published the first edition of his monumental work Antiquities and places of Calabria, in which he wrote about the fountain.
-The water that flows from the Fontana Garibaldi is the color of iron, something that can easily be noticed in a glass or other transparent container.
-Even its taste is ferrous, so probably unpleasant for some people, it is drinkable and Read more [...]
+It is certain that Fontanavecchia existed before 1571, the year in which the historian Gabriele Barrio published the first edition of his monumental work Read more [...]

-Pozzo della Cava (The Quarry Well) is one of the two ancient wells in Orvieto, the other being Pozzo di San Patrizio.
-SHORT HISTORY The well was excavated, initially, by Etruscans searching for water springs in Orvieto.
-After many centuries, in 1527, Pope Clement VII took refuge in Orvieto after the Sack of Rome, and ordered the rehabilitation of the well, before comissioning the Pozzo di San Patrizio.
-The work was paid by the Municipality and was completed in 1530.
-Pozzo della Cava remained open until 1646, when the town authorities ordered its closing, after five French officers who attempted to molest women were thrown into the well.
+Pozzo della Cava (Quarry Well) is an ancient well in Orvieto, located in Via della Cava, in the historical center of the town.
+Pozzo della Cava is one of the two ancient wells in Orvieto, the other being Pozzo di San Patrizio.
+SHORT HISTORY The well was excavated, initially, by the Etruscans searching for water springs in Orvieto.
+Many centuries later, in 1527, Pope Clement VII took refuge in Orvieto after the Sack of Rome, and ordered the rehabilitation of the well, before comissioning the new Pozzo di San Patrizio.
+The work was funded by the Municipality and was completed in 1530.
+Pozzo della Cava remained open until 1646, when the town authorities ordered its closing, after five French officers who attempted to molest local women were thrown into the well.
 After more than 3 centuries, the well was uncovered by Tersilio Sciarra in December 1984.
 The restoration works lasted until 1996 and, in 2004, the ancient access from Via della Cava was restored.
 ARCHITECTURE The well is 36 meters deep, including the height of the spring water at the bottom.
-Pozzo della Cava consists of two parts that have been unified – a larger one, circular, with an average diameter of 3.40 meters, and a smaller rectangular shaft, measuring 60 x 80 centimeters.
-A tunnel about 1.7 meters high and Read more [...]
+Pozzo della Cava consists of two parts that have been unified – a larger one, circular, with Read more [...]

 Fontana di San Giuseppe (Fountain of Saint Joseph) is an interesting fountain in Spoleto, set against a terracing wall in Via Saccoccio Cecili, in the section commonly known as Curva dei Picchi.
 SHORT HISTORY Before the construction of Via Cecili, the place was occupied by a palace already equipped with a fountain, called already the Fountain of San Giuseppe.
 The palace was demolished in 1850, to make way for the new road, which at that point formed an important curve.
 In 1856, a new fountain was built, keeping the old name of San Giuseppe.
 In 1977, the fountain was restored by the Amici di Spoleto Association.
 ARCHITECTURE The water comes out of three nozzles, each provided with a collection tank.
 The central nozzle is decorated with a small mask.
 At the top, there is a crowned coat of arms in which a knight in battle is sculpted.
 HOW TO GET THERE From Piazza Garibaldi, as you enter the historic center of Spoleto, there are about 350 meters to the fountain, or about 5 minutes on foot.
 The closest bus station is Torre Dell’Olio, about 200 meters away, on the bus route MSP0D.

-The Fountain of Via Maestà delle Volte (Fontana di via Maestà delle Volte) is a beautiful fountain in Perugia, built in 1928 by the architect Pietro Angelini, under an ancient arch of the 15th century that frames it.
-The fountain, realized in medieval style, fits harmoniously in the context of the via Maestà delle Volte, seemingly from the same time period, but the inscription in Roman characters refers to the 20th century.
-The griffin, symbol of the Municipality of Perugia, is carved in the central tile of the pool, as on other public buildings.
+Fontana di Via Maestà delle Volte is a beautiful fountain in Perugia, located in Via Maestà delle Volte, about 60 meters away from Piazza IV Novembre.
+SHORT HISTORY Fontana di Via Maestà delle Volte was built in 1928 by the architect Pietro Angelini, under an ancient arch from the 15th century.
+The fountain, realized in medieval style, fits harmoniously in the context of Via Maestà delle Volte, seemingly from the same time period.
+However, the inscription in Roman characters refers to the 20th century.
+The griffin, symbol of the Municipality of Perugia, is carved in the central tile of the pool, as on other public buildings in the city.
 The fountain was restored in 2016, thanks to the Art Bonus 2015 donations.
-HOW TO GET THERE The fountain is near the Piazza IV November, very close to a more famous fountain, Fontana Maggiore, only 70 meters away.
-To get there, use the map below.
+HOW TO GET THERE Fontana di Via Maestà delle Volte is located about 1.8 kilometers away from the Perugia railway station.
+The closest bus stop is located about 50 meters away, in Piazza Felice Cavallotti, on the bus Lines C, F, Z2, Z3, Z20 and Z21.

 In the historical center of Spoleto, in Piazza del Mercato (Market Square), there is a fantastic fountain, whose water has been running for over 700 years.
 With a clock above and a monument dedicated to the Barberini family on top, this fountain is known as Fontana di Piazza del Mercato or, simpler, Fonte di Piazza, and is one of the main tourist attractions in Spoleto, and should not be missed.
 SHORT HISTORY There has been a fountain in Piazza del Mercato since the 13th century or even earlier.
 In 1433, another one was built in front of the old fountain by the local architect Giovanni Buono and it was inaugurated on the occasion of the visit of Roman Emperor Sigismund of Luxembourg.
 Achille Sansi, a historian from the 19th century, tells us that the water flow of the fountain had been increased in 1512, thanks to the improvements made to the pipelines.
 In the 16th century, the place where today’s fountain stands was occupied by the church of San Donato.
 In the second half of the 16th century, the church was abandoned and its façade facing the square was used first for a clock, and then for a monument Read more [...]